SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/airtable.md

 ## Installing the Airtable App

 Locate and install the app from the **App Catalog**.
-If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
+To see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
 Before you begin, collect logs from Airtable API and ingest them into Sumo Logic.
 Refer to the [Airtable API Cloud-to-Cloud Integration](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/airtable-source/) to create the source and use the same source category while installing the app.

 To install the app, follow the steps below: